Sitting on the jetty with Fishpond and ducks

 2. After 200 yards, you will reach a footpath sign to your left, pointing in the direction of Toft Gate.
 Take this footpath across the fields.
 It crosses some duckboards, and then heads upwards and slightly rightwards, until you reach a narrow gate in the wall.
 Head through this and keep the wall to your left (there are signs for cattle grazing in this field.
 We didn’t encounter any when we were there, but be aware if you’re not keen!)

-7. The Ice House is renowned for its spiders although we are yet to meet them but it has been fully restored and is great to go and check out!
+12. The Ice House is renowned for its spiders, so bravery is required to go in!
+But it has been fully restored and is great to go and check out so if you can handle the spiders, head in for a peek!

 Looking at the false teeth in the bridge at Bewerley